-Paper copies that are printed to accompany electronic prescriptions are known as ‘tokens’.
-The barcode on the tokens can be scanned to retrieve the electronic prescription from the spine.
+Paper copies that are printed to accompany electronic (EPS) prescriptions are known as ‘tokens’.
+The barcode on the tokens can be scanned to retrieve the electronic prescription from the central NHS Spine.

 PSNC’s factsheet: Summary of EPS-related forms and tokens explains how to recognise the different types.